BlinkTagInc/gtfs-to-geojson/README.md

 `skipImport`

 Skips importing GTFS into SQLite.
 Useful if you are rerunning with an unchanged GTFS file.
-If you use this option and the GTFS file hasn't been imported, you'll get an error.
+If you use this option and the GTFS file hasn't been imported or you don't have an `sqlitePath` to a non-in-memory database, you'll get an error.

     gtfs-to-geojson --skipImport